-They will review all the details and financial transactions relating to the process and both parties will be be required to sign.
+They will review all the details and financial transactions relating to the process and both parties will be required to sign

-If you are unable to attend the scheduled deed in person, then arranges can be made for a power of attorney to be granted for someone to represent you.
-Most commonly this will be your own lawyer.
+If you are unable to attend the scheduled deed in person, then arrangements can be made for a power of attorney to be granted for someone to represent you.
+Most commonly, this will be your own lawyer.

 If you are receiving funds from the transactions, you can elect to either have the funds wired electronically to your account or have a check issued to you at the signing.
-Should you have a mortgage or loan attached to the property then a representative from he financial institute will also be present to collect this.
+Should you have a mortgage or loan attached to the property, then a representative from the financial institute will also be present to collect it.

 As the seller, you should arrange to have all property keys and any other important information for the buyer with you at the closing so they can receive these items at this time.